 Be There is an award-winning digital resource that teaches people how to recognize when a peer is struggling, safely engage in difficult conversations, and protect their own mental health while supporting someone else.

-Network Reps - 12 young leaders chosen to represent every province in Canada.
-Throughout the year, our Network Reps lend their voices to program design and speak on behalf of the network in national media and events around the world.
+Network Reps are thirteen young leaders chosen to represent every region in Canada.
+Throughout the year, Network Reps lend their voices to program design and speak on behalf of the network in national media and events around the world.

 Youth Front and Centre.
 We strive to constantly elevate young people’s voices.
 We build young leaders’ leadership skills, amplify under-represented perspectives, and provide support and training to empower the peer-to-peer education and advocacy efforts of our network.
 By creating space for young people to work alongside the Jack.org staff, we keep youth voice, perspective, and lived expertise at the core of what we do.